Stop Fighting Your Brain: Write the Way It Was Designed

 Certificate - Stop Fighting Your Brain: Write the Way It Was Designed

-Live and Archive Viewing: 0.100 CEU credits and certificate available
+0.100 CEU credits | Certificate available

-Live and Archive Viewing: 0.100 CEU credits and certificate available You must click on "VIEW/PRINT YOUR CERTIFICATE" in order for the credit to be posted to your NCRA transcript.
+0.100 CEU credits | Certificate available You must click on "VIEW/PRINT YOUR CERTIFICATE" in order for the credit to be posted to your NCRA transcript.

 Webinar Survey